KarchinLab/CHASMplus/doc/quickstart_opencravat.rst

 Interpretation
 ++++++++++++++

-CHASMplus scores range from 0 to 1, with higher scores meaning more likely to be a cancer driver mutaiton.
+CHASMplus scores range from 0 to 1, with higher scores meaning more likely to be a cancer driver mutation.
 If you are looking to identify a discrete set of putative driver mutations, then we suggest that you correct for multiple hypothesis testing.
 We recommend using the Benjamini-Hochberg (BH) procedure for controling the false discovery rate.
 You will need to use an external package to do this, e.g., the `p.adjust` function in R. False discovery rate adjustments will likely be added in the future.